Ravenna: Ancient era

 The origins of Ravenna are uncertain.
-However, the oldest archaeological evidence found allows to date the Umbri presence in Ravenna at least to the 5th century BC, where they remained undisturbed until the 3rd century BC, when the first contacts with Roman civilization began to take place.
-Its territory was settled also by the Senones, especially the southern countryside of the city (that wasn't part of the lagoon), the Ager Decimanus.
+The oldest archaeological evidence found dates the Umbri presence in Ravenna at least to the 5th century BC, where it was undisturbed until the 3rd century BC, when first contact with Roman civilization began.
+Its territory was settled also by the Senones, especially the southern countryside of the city (that was not part of the lagoon), the Ager Decimanus.
 Ravenna consisted of houses built on piles on a series of small islands in a marshy lagoon – a situation similar to Venice several centuries later.
 The Romans ignored it during their conquest of the Po River Delta, but later accepted it into the Roman Republic as a federated town in 89 BC.

-In 49 BC, it was where Julius Caesar gathered his forces before crossing the Rubicon.
+In 49 BC, Julius Caesar had gathered his forces at Ravenna before crossing the Rubicon.
 Later Octavian, after his battle against Mark Antony in 31 BC, founded the military harbor of Classis.
 This harbor, protected at first by its own walls, was an important station of the Roman Imperial Fleet.
 Nowadays the city is landlocked, but Ravenna remained an important seaport on the Adriatic until the early Middle Ages.
 During the Germanic campaigns, Thusnelda, widow of Arminius, and Marbod, King of the Marcomanni, were confined at Ravenna.